mastodon/documentation/content/en/admin/scaling.md

 ```

 {{< hint style="warning" >}}
-You cannot use PgBouncer to perform `db:migrate` tasks.
-But this is easy to work around.
+You cannot use PgBouncer to perform `db:migrate` tasks, but this is easy to work around.
 If your PostgreSQL and PgBouncer are on the same host, it can be as simple as defining `DB_PORT=5432` together with `RAILS_ENV=production` when calling the task, for example: `RAILS_ENV=production DB_PORT=5432 bundle exec rails db:migrate` (you can specify `DB_HOST` too if it’s different, etc)
 {{< /hint >}}

 #### Administering PgBouncer {#pgbouncer-admin}